prometheus/snmp_exporter/README.md

 priv_password | If messages sent on behalf of this user can be en/decrypted, the (private) privacy key for use with the privacy protocol.
 Defined as privKey in RFC3414 | if security_level = authPriv

 Security_level has 3 settings:
-* noAuthnoPriv: no authentication or privacy
+* noAuthNoPriv: no authentication or privacy
 * authNoPriv: user authentication, without privacy
 * authPriv: user authentication and privacy